dinindunz/dini-test-poc/rag/docs/qna/04_metadata_in_embeddings.md

 ### Bottom Line

-Your current implementation is correct and follows best practices.
+Current implementation follows best practices.
 The metadata you're embedding has high semantic value for code search.
 This is the right approach for a Spring Boot codebase.

 **The key principle:** Include metadata that has semantic meaning, exclude pure identifiers.
-You're doing exactly that.